NatoliChris/usyd-thesis-template/README.md

 This is a template / example for the University of Sydney PhD Thesis submission.

+This is an unofficial template, and is my interpretation of given guidelines at the time of writing.
+I will not endorse, nor fully maintain this template so use at your own discretion. :)

 We currently will comply with the 2020 Submission policy listed [ https://www.sydney.edu.au/students/prepare-thesis.html ](https://www.sydney.edu.au/students/prepare-thesis.html).